Mathématique: Chapter 4

 “Then why—”

-“We think that’s exactly what they want,” Telford whispered, pulling a scrambler out of the bag.
-“Getting his transponder query code is one of their top priorities, and someone hacked into the Odyssey’s incoming buffer.”
+“We think that’s what they want.”
+Telford pulled a scrambler out of his bag.
+“Getting his transponder query code is one of their top priorities, and someone hacked the Odyssey’s incoming buffer.”

-Telford frowned, motioning the mathematician down to the floor with one hand.
+Telford motioned the mathematician back to the floor with an authoritative sweep of the hand.

-Telford directed an appreciative eye roll at Rush, then activated a second and third device and handed them both to the mathematician.
-“Create a perimeter,” he said, setting the fourth device on the floor near the apartment door.
+Telford directed an appreciative eye roll at Rush, then activated a second and third device and handed them to the mathematician.
+“Create a perimeter.”
+He set the fourth device on the floor near the apartment door.

 Rush nodded.

-Young wasn’t about to touch that comment with a ten foot pole.
-Maybe a ten foot pool cue, later, after about twelve beers, on a day when no one was in danger of being abducted.
-So, never.
+Young wasn’t about to touch that comment with a ten-foot pole.
+Maybe a ten-foot pool cue, later, after about twelve beers, on a day when no one was in danger of being abducted.

 They waited in silence.

-Telford’s radio clicked twice and the power levels came back up.
+Telford’s radio clicked twice.
+The power came back up.

-They blinked in the sudden glow of Young’s crappy overhead lighting.
+They blinked in the glow of Young’s crap lighting.

 “Telford to SG-3.
-Can someone give me a verbal confirmation that we’re in the clear?”
+Can someone give me a verbal that we’re clear?”

-“Sir, this is Reynolds—we disabled three individuals with Alliance insignia in Dr. Rush’s apartment.
-The basement station is also clear.
-We’re going to need additional manpower to secure the entire building.”
+“Sir, this is Reynolds.
+We disabled three individuals with Alliance insignia in Dr. Rush’s apartment.
+The basement monitoring station is clear.
+We’ll need more manpower to secure the building.”

 “Yes sir.”

-“You thinking of trying to beam out to their ship?”
-Young asked.
-He couldn’t conceal the misgiving in his tone.
+“What’s the play?”
+Young couldn’t conceal the misgiving in his tone.

-“If we can get access.”
+“If we can bluff our way onto their tel’tak, we might get a shot at plugging this leak.”
 Telford locked eyes with Young. “‘Strike where the grass is tall,’ to quote an enemy aphorism.”

 Young grimaced.

-Telford shrugged.
-“Landry okayed it.
-We’ve gotta fix this fucking leak.
-But until we do,” he pulled a small pneumatic tube out of his bag and held it up.
+Telford shrugged, a hint of apology on his face.
+“Landry okayed it; he knows better than anyone that we gotta fix this fucking leak.
+Until then,” he pulled a small pneumatic tube out of his bag and held it up.
 His eyes shifted to Rush.
 “Nick, I’ve got a present for you, straight from Colonel Carter.”

 “No, thank you,” Rush said.

-“’No thank you’ is not an option,” Telford replied.
+“‘No thank you’ isn’t an option,” Telford replied.
 “Get over here.”

-“It encrypts the signal coming from his transponder so that even if they steal his query code and elicit a transport signal, they shouldn’t be able to get a lock on said signal without the corresponding decryption key.”
+“It encrypts the signal coming from his transponder so that even if they steal his query code they won’t be able to get a lock without the corresponding decryption key.
+It’s a second factor.”

-“Yeah, but Carter made it into an implantable chip,” Telford replied, raising his eyebrows, “so she gets the credit.
+“Yeah, but Carter made it into an implantable chip,” Telford replied.
+“She gets credit.
 Give me your arm.”

-Rush eyed the pair of them dubiously.
+Rush eyed Telford.
 “I do not take,” he broke the word off crisply and paused, “orders.”

 “Nick.”
 Telford turned the man’s name into a familiar, exasperated pull.
 “Stop giving me a hard time.”